rbisdorff/Digraph3/docSphinx/_build/html/_sources/tutorial.rst.txt

    Visualizing an election result

-In :numref:`tutorialLinearBallots` we notice that the *majority margins* digraph from our example linear voting profile gives a linear order of the candidates: ['c3', 'c1', 'c2], the same actually as given by the *Borda* scores (see :numref:`BordaScores`).
-This is by far not given in general.
-Usually, when aggregating linear ballots, there appear cyclic social preferences.
+In :numref:`tutorialLinearBallots` we notice that the *majority margins* digraph from our example linear voting profile gives a *linear order* of the candidates: ['c3', 'c1', 'c2], the same actually as given by the *Borda* scores (see :numref:`BordaScores`).
+Yet, this is by far not generally the case.
+Usually, when aggregating linear ballots, there appear **cyclic** social preferences.

 Cyclic social preferences
 `````````````````````````